96boards/documentation/consumer/dragonboard820c/installation/linux-fastboot.md

 > Note: If the board is not going into fastboot mode and it boots the already available boot image,
 >       you can delete the boot partition after login using the command `cat /dev/zero > /dev/disk/by-partlabel/boot`.
 >       Then next time it will boot into fastboot mode directly.

+## (re)Flashing the bootloaders

+It the board does not come up into `fastboot` mode (e.g. it is bricked), or if you want to install a different version of the bootloaders, please follow instructions from this document: [board recovery](./board-recovery.md), and then come back to the previous section.

 ## Installing Debian